 Clearly, left skew braces are exactly the left skew rings that are digroups.

 As always in Universal Algebra, left skew ring homomorphisms are defined to be the mappings that preserve addition $+$ and multiplication $\circ$.
-As we have already said, all the algebraic structures considered in Sections \ref{basic} and \ref{4.3}, that is near-rings, skew braces, digroups and skew rings, form varietes in the sense of Universal Algebra.
-They are varieties of $\Omega$-groups, they are semiabelian categories.
+As we have already said, all the algebraic structures considered in Sections \ref{basic} and \ref{4.3}, that is near-rings, skew braces, digroups, and skew rings, form varieties in the sense of Universal Algebra.
+They are varieties of $\Omega$-groups, they are semi-abelian categories.